ShaiGotlieb/AzureADSript/README.md

+# Azure Active Directory Account Script

+## Assignment:
-Assignment : Use PowerShell to develop a script that does the following:
+#### Use PowerShell to develop a script that does the following:

 •	Creates 20 Azure Active Directory User accounts with the name of “Test User Counter”.